 The best 32 inch monitor we've tested so far is the LG 32UD99.
-It is a great 4k monitor with fast response time, excellent low input lag, and FreeSync support which make it very responsive and a great choice for gamers.
+It is a great 4k monitor with fast response time, excellent low input lag, and FreeSync support, which make it very responsive and a great choice for gamers.

 The monitor has wide viewing angles, and its 4k resolution and large screen size make it easy to multitask and allow you to enjoy a more immersive gaming experience.
-It has a versatile stand that helps you place the monitor to the most comfortable viewing position with ease, and it allows you to rotate it to portrait should you need to.
+It has a versatile stand that helps you place the monitor in the most comfortable viewing position with ease, and it allows you to rotate it to portrait should you need to.

-It is a great gaming monitor.
-It has an impressive 144 Hz refresh rate, and it supports NVIDIA G-SYNC, ensuring a consistently tear-free gaming experience.
-It also has outstanding low input lag and an impressively fast response time, ensuring every frame is crisp with almost no noticeable blur.
+If you want the best 32 inch monitor for gaming on your NVIDIA graphics card, check out the LG 32GK850G-B. It's a decent 1440p monitor that truly shines when used for gaming.
+It's a great gaming monitor, with an impressive 144Hz refresh rate, and it supports NVIDIA G-SYNC, ensuring a consistently tear-free gaming experience.
+It also has outstanding low input lag and impressively fast response time, ensuring every frame is crisp with almost no noticeable blur.

 If you want something a bit cheaper than the LG 29UM69G-B, take a look at the Dell D3218HN.
 It is a decent 32" 1080p monitor with wide viewing angles, low input lag, and good peak brightness.
-Unfortunately, it isn't as good for some uses as the 29UM69G, as it doesn't support FreeSync, has a limited 60 Hz refresh rate, and has a lower resolution.
-It is significantly brighter than the 29UM69G, but has worse reflections handling.
-Overall, it is great as a simple desktop monitor.
+Unfortunately, it isn't as good for some uses as the LG, as it doesn't support FreeSync, has a limited 60Hz refresh rate, and has a lower resolution.
+It is significantly brighter than the LG, but has worse reflection handling.
+Overall, it's great as a simple desktop monitor.

 If you would prefer the make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.